|Artists Home History Glossary Guides Publishers Techniques Topicals Warfare Blog Contact|

 Andy Warhol 1928-1987

 After studying art at the Carnegie Institute of Technology, Warhol (originally Warhola) moved to New York City in 1949.
 There he found work as a very successful illustrator for Harpers Bazaar and Vogue.
 He also worked in advertising and designed album covers.
 He began exhibiting his paintings in 1952 but it was not until 1961 that they took on the form of Pop Art where the distinctions between fine and commercial art were blurred.
 He soon set up The Factory, a concept more than a place, to mass produce his work in collaboration with others of like mind.
 In this free flowing creative environment painting was put aside in favor of more conceptual work in photography, film, and music.
 Silkscreen became the mainstay of his output, a medium for which Warhol is now best recognized through.
 In 1968 Warhol was shot by Valerie Solanas, a disgruntled member of The Factory, and he never fully recovered from his wounds.
 Afterwards The Factory became a more tightly controlled environment centered on production.
 Art became product or as Warhol put it, “Good business is the best art.”
-Warhol who had turned celebrity itself into an artform co-founded the gossip magazine Interview in 1973.
+Warhol who had turned celebrity itself into an artform came to cofounded the gossip magazine Interview in 1973.
 His own reluctance to be forthcoming with the press however has left him an enigmatic and controversial figure.
 While Warhol did not design postcards many gallery cards were issued for his exhibitions.
 While these are not artist signed cards many of these were artist autographed cards in keeping with notions of Pop Art and celebrity, and they remain difficult to categorize.
 Countless postcards depicting film stills to silkscreens continue to be issued as reproductions.

 Ida Waugh ?-1919